Analysis-Indonesia's Jokowi Seeks to Take Control of Major Party to Maintain Influence for a Decade - ExBulletin

 Spokespeople for the three ministers did not immediately respond to requests for comment.

 Golkar Party rules state that a candidate must be a party member for five years before becoming president, meaning Jokowi is currently ineligible.
-However, these criteria do not apply to the chairman of the Golkars advisory council.
+These criteria, however, do not apply to the chairman of the Golkar advisory council.

 The Golkar congress to elect a new leader is scheduled for December, but two sources said there had been talk of holding it in April while Jokowi is still president.
 Prabowo is expected to be inaugurated next October.

-Nominally a member of the Democratic Party of Struggle (PDI-P), Jokowi has been estranged from the party for months, with three senior PDI-P members saying the divide widened when Jokowi refused to support the party's presidential candidate and put all his weight behind him.
+Nominally a member of the Democratic Party of Struggle (PDI-P), Jokowi has been estranged from the party for months, with three senior PDI-P officials saying the rift widened when Jokowi refused to support the party's presidential candidate and put all his weight behind him.
 Prabowo.

 Securing a majority stake in Golkar would give Jokowi a party to fuel his family's political ambitions.